teleprint-me/w3rw/docs/README.md

 AbstractFactory()
 ```

-- AbstractFactory defines the `AbstractMessenger` and `AbstractClient` that will be constructed and returned.
+- AbstractFactory defines the `AbstractMessenger` and `AbstractClient` objects that will be constructed and returned.